CNAG-Biomedical-Informatics/convert-pheno/README.md

 **Option 2:** Install the dependencies in a "virtual environment" (i.e., install the CPAN modules in the directory of the application).
 We'll be using the module`Carton` for that:

-    # NB: We're installing cpanminus and Carton as sudo.
-That's why you will be asked to provide sudo password.
     make -f makefile.install install-carton
     make -f makefile.install test-carton